 If there's one thing we love, it's a design mashup – and it doesn't get much better than a product collaboration between Scandi design headliners Lego and IKEA.
 Any Lego fan, or parent of Lego fan, knows the pain of seemingly abandoned Lego all over the floor (literally, when you step on one).
 But to pack it away might be to interrupt a work of building genius, and certainly interrupts any creative flow on the go.
+If only you could save the creations in the best cloud storage with your other design projects, eh?

 Luckily, the creative minds of Lego and IKEA have come up with the ideal solution: a storage system, which doubles as a play structure.
 Named Bygglek, the system consists of white boxes in different sizes.
 So far, so simple, right?
 But the boxes are covered in Lego studs – on the top, bottom and interior, so they can be used as part of the building fun and to build your very own Lego art.
 They are also stackable so can be moved easily.